tayfunka/ppro-audio-marker-cutter/README.md

 ## Usage

 1. Open your Premiere Pro project and load the sequence you want to edit.
-2. Place markers on the audio track to define the sections you want to cut.
+2. Place markers on the audio track to define the sections you want to razor.
 3. In VS Code, open the `cutMarkers.jsx` script.
 4. Use the ExtendScript Debugger to connect to Premiere Pro:
    - Set the target application to Premiere Pro.
    - Run the script to evaluate it in Premiere Pro.
-5. The script will process the markers and cut the sequence clips accordingly.
+5. The script will process the markers and razor the sequence clips accordingly.

 ## Key Script: `cutMarkers.jsx`